SANJAY1399/Number-Plate-Recognition-System-/README.md

-# Number Plate RecognitionSystem Using openCV and python

 Real Time Number Plate Recognition System is an image processing technology which uses number (license) plate to identify the vehicle.